rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 # languages
 personally, languages don’t bother me *too* much.
 As long as it can at least do ActionScript3 did, I’m alright.
-Just not... objective-c. 😨 Otherwise, some features or traits i much prefer: static typing, object-oriented functionalities, general-purpose (so that you can use it to make anything, beyond games!), references by default but ability to use pointers ‘n references ‘n control memory, game-oriented garbage collection choices, somehow can interact with C/C++ (“interop”, embed, “transpile”, etc.).
-See [Beef’s design foreward](https://www.beeflang.org/docs/foreward/)
+Just not... objective-c. 😨 Otherwise, some features or traits i much prefer: static typing, general-purpose (so that you can use it to make anything, beyond games!), references by default but ability to use C-arrays and C-structs to sorta be in control of memory allocations, game-oriented garbage collection, easy interop with C, native compilation or transpile to C. See [Beef’s design foreward](https://www.beeflang.org/docs/foreward/)

 the C/C++ world is a stable one, as **the most crucial low-level cross-platform libraries SDL (and SFML) are written in C or C++**, but, the engines made in purely C/C++ are often more geared toward code-only non-editor skilled game programmers that want to assemble or build their own engine

-the C# world is supported by the big boys (Unity, Godot through bindings) and indies alike (MonoGame), and it’s quite easy to write “interop” code for C/C++, in case you do need to use a C++ library or just a few functions, making it rather ideal for indies, hobbyists, and game-designers; also, .NET is just a super powerful language with a fuck-ton of features...
+the C# world is supported by the big boys (Unity, Godot through bindings) and indies alike (MonoGame/FNA), and it’s quite easy to write “interop” code for C/C++, in case you do need to use a C++ library or just a few functions, making it rather ideal for indies, hobbyists, and game-designers; also, .NET is just a super powerful language with a fuck-ton of features...

 the Haxe world is a really cool alt to Microsoft’s massive C#, involving a rad little community of loner hobbyist hackers ‘n makers.
 With a community, and unlike C#, you can feel like you make a differences, as many of the things made in this world are made by people like yourself: an artist.
 Like C#, it’s very easy to write bindings for C/C++ or even just rewrite libraries completely, yet, it’s libraries (via package manager haxelibs) are rather lacking, so you might just have to DIY.
 Thankfully, it’s a very game-oriented world, thanks to the mass migration of people from the Flash world to OpenFl, the open-source cross-platform version of Flash, which is written in Haxe.
 Though a small community, there’s certainly nothing wrong with the code.
 It works.
 It works quite well too.
 The language itself is maintained fantastically by the Haxe foundation; OpenFl is maintained by another group; And Heaps is maintained by the maker of Haxe, who himself runs a game company, using his own engine, Heaps, with Haxe.
 The language magically transpiles into anything, has its own super optimized VM, and so on, much before Google’s Dart, and somehow far more performant than both Dart and C#.
 Whereas C# becomes a massive monster supporting everything, along the same path as Unity, Haxe is generally *minimal, modular, dependency-free, written squeaky clean*.
 Everything is written this way because we are humans, and we can only handle so much, therefore, the code must be simple enough for a hobbyist to understand.
 Having said that, the Haxe world is great for game programmers, but can be intimidating for people that rely on big game engines complete with an editor and all tools and libs that come together—with the exception of HaxeFlixel.

 I don’t know much about the Java world.
 LibGDX seems to be exceptional though, loved by many.
 Where SDL may be daunting, LibGDX may be a more creative alternative.
 Similar to Haxe it uses a VM, JVM, to transform the high-level code into hardware-level byte-code, making it cross-platform.

-I also don’t have experience with Lua, but i at-least know it can embed into C (via “C api”).
-It’s also a tiny, extremely minimalistic language that performs extremely fast (through VM?), perhaps only Wren can compete, with Haxe just a little more behind.
-“It's widely considered to be one of the fastest dynamic language implementations.” says the LuaJIT.org site.
-It’s like the most general—no, *meta*— language that’s i know of.
-Like, _“tables”_ are the main data structure, and with _tables_ you can _do anything_, including making most of the language features found in more complex languages, such as classes and inheritance!
-This shit is crazy! (i wonder if this makes it difficult for auto-complete to work though...)
-It’s also dynamically typed, which probably makes debugging a pain?

-Newer things like Wren (like a modern Lua), Nim, or even game-specific Beef, Jai, are all in their infancy.
+Newer things like Nim, or even game-specific Beef, Jai, are all in their infancy.
 But, given how modular common libraries have become, there’s no reason to be scared, as long as they are using SDL or something similar at it’s core, then it’s just as stable as any other engine!
 You just have to trust their makers.
 For example, I have extremely high faith in in Ruby0x1 and Bob for their development of Wren, and Jon Blow for his development of Jai (i don’t know who made Nim or Beef... yet?).
 I trust these individuals over any open-source project.

+Scripting languages, such as lua and wren, just seem meh.
+More geared toward attracting a beginner-friendly user-base.
+Not really suitable for game engine programming, and pretty boring for even gameplay programming.